jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 #### Brainstorm

 < The standard access modifiers for system procedures of procedures symbols directly inside a procedure symbol are different from procedures directly inside object symbols.
-For instance, Symbol Get for Reference of a clause is Private by default.
+For instance, Symbol Get for Reference of a nested procedure is Private by default.
 Symbol Get for Reference for an object member is Public by default >

 < There are also situations in which you want to disallow copying object reference to an argument, but only allow consult of the argument. (that’s access control of system procedures, actually) >